 No Opioids For Low Back Pain

-Some cancer patients and palliative care patients ended up not being able to receive opioids for their condition.
-Others found that their medication was abruptly stopped and not gently tapered down.
-These measures left patients with untreated or undertreated pain and intense withdrawal symptoms along with psychological stress, and sometimes even suicidal ideation.
+These extreme measures left patients with untreated (or undertreated) pain and intense withdrawal symptoms, along with psychological stress, and sometimes even suicidal ideation.
 This was obviously not what the CDC had intended for chronic pain sufferers.

-The CDC then set about a new clinical practice guideline which was then reviewed by an independent federal advisory committee and included insights from patients, caregivers, and clinicians.
-These new guidelines still provide recommendations but there is more room for individualized care and patient-centered decision making rather than rigid rules that were a one-size-fits-all type of treatment.
+The CDC then created a new clinical practice guideline which was then reviewed by an independent federal advisory committee and included insights from patients, caregivers, and clinicians.
+These new guidelines still provide recommendations but now there is more room for individualized care and patient-centered decision making rather than rigid rules that were a one-size-fits-all type of treatment.

 What Do The CDC Guidelines Mean For Me?